CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 ### Software Dependency Hell

-Impossible to get software environment correct enough to run some code.
+Sometimes, it can be _nearly impossible_ to get your computing environment correct enough to run someone else's code.

-Updating software in system path to make new code work, now breaks old code.
+This can caused by incorrect software versions of the packages you are using or their dependencies.

-You need multiple system paths to contain custom environments for different scripts.
+Updating software installed in the **system path** - to make new code work - can break old code!

 <br>